 Creamy, comforting, and loaded with classic Italian flavor, you’d hardly believe this hearty white bean soup is vegan and gluten-free.
 A humble can of cannellini beans has worked its magic yet again!

-The same classic flavors of oregano, celery, carrots, and onion make for the aromatic base.
-Tomato paste adds a rich umami quality, replacing the parmesan rind (though feel free to throw one in if you’d like).
-Blending just half the soup makes it nice and creamy with a pleasantly rich texture–no need for bread!
+All due credit goes to Ribollita, the famous Tuscan stew, for the inspiration.
+For this dairy-free twist, tomato paste adds a rich umami quality, replacing the parmesan rind (though feel free to throw one in if you’d like).
+Blending half the soup makes it nice and creamy with a pleasantly rich texture–no need for bread or heavy cream necessary!

+Finally, spinach ups the nutritional value, but feel free to throw in kale or Swiss chard if you’d like.
+Just give it time to simmer and soften into the velvety soup.
 The one thing I’ll urge you not to tweak is the herbs.
 A big heap of fresh dill and a whole bunch of parsley–stems and all–make this soup truly special.
 Fresh and cozy all at the same time!
 You’re going to love it.

 Table of Contents